vsimakhin/web-logbook/README.md

 ## [Unreleased]

-- New: Import custom fields
+- New: Import custom fields.
-- New: Create Persons from imported records (experimental)
+- New: Create Persons from imported records (experimental).
-- Update: Refactored and optimized the importing process
+- Update: Refactored and optimized the importing process.
+- Update: Golang and npm packages/security patches.

 ## [4.6.1] - 28.06.2026